furynet/xfury/docs/specs/Mint/04_Begin_Block.md

 ## **Next Phase Provision**

-Since the SGE-Network chain is predominantly reliant on phases for its inflation model, the phase_provision keeps track of the total amount of tokens to be distributed in the current phase.
+Since the FURY-Network chain is predominantly reliant on phases for its inflation model, the phase_provision keeps track of the total amount of tokens to be distributed in the current phase.
 This value is calculated every time there is a phase change.

 ```go
 // NextPhaseProvisions returns the phase provisions based on current total